gary-archer/apisandclients.com/webhost/README.md

 - HTTP Compression
 - A `Response Header Policy` that sets security headers including a Content Security Policy
+- A Custom Error Page for invalid paths typed into the browser that renders the root path
-- A [CloudFront function](https://lucvandonkersgoed.com/2021/12/26/cache-control-with-cloudfront-functions) to handle `Not Found` paths and set cache-control headers for images
+- A CloudFront viewer response function to set cache-control headers for images

+### Viewer Response Function

 ```javascript
 function handler(event) {